-- Falkirk Council is a key partner in the Inner Forth Landscape Initiative and delivering a range of biodiversity projects as part of the initiative.
-(Development Services). - Staff at Sealock House transformed an outdoor space in to an Eco Garden improving the working and social environment.
+- Staff at Sealock House transformed an outdoor space in to an Eco Garden improving the working and social environment.
 (Education supported by Corporate & Neighourhood and Development Services). - Several parks have recently benefited from biodiversity enhancements such as meadows, orchards, native tree planting and removal of invasive species.
 Additional areas are being identified for further biodiversity enhancements in a number of parks.
 (Corporate & Neighbourhood Services supported by Development Services). - Several tenants and residents associations are being supported to enhance their local area and promote biodiversity, by encouraging planting of a range of plants and shrubs.
-(Corporate & Neighbourhood Services).

-The Outdoor Rangers deliver a wide range of biodiversity projects including: schools grounds enhancements, meadow creation, site management, environmental education interpretation, and species surveying and protection.
+(Corporate & Neighbourhood Services). - Many community groups have been supported to undertake a wide range of local environmental projects.
+(Development, Corporate & Neighbourhood and Education Services). - The Outdoor Rangers deliver a wide range of biodiversity projects including: schools grounds enhancements, meadow creation, site management, environmental education and interpretation, and species surveying and protection.
 They also support the Falkirk Wildlife Volunteers group who undertake barn owl and tree sparrow next box projects and tree sparrow feeding.
-(Development Services).

-- Many community groups have been supported to undertake a wide range of local environmental projects.
-(Development, Corporate & Neighbourhood and Education Services). - Several schools have planted and continue to care for orchards within their grounds.
-(Development and Education Services).

-- Falkirk Council's Greenspace project received the Scottish RTPI Quality in Planning Award (2012) and has more recently been awarded the Scottish Green Apple Award, with Falkirk Council announced the overall winner of the Scottish Green Apple award 2014.
+(Development Services). - Several schools have planted and continue to care for orchards within their grounds.
+(Development and Education Services). - Falkirk Council's Greenspace project received the Scottish RTPI Quality in Planning Award (2012) and has more recently been awarded the Scottish Green Apple Award, with Falkirk Council announced the overall winner of the Scottish Green Apple award 2014.
 The Council has also won gold at the UK Green Apple Awards 2014 for its support for the Helix project.
 (Development Services). - 86 Falkirk schools and nurseries are registered with Eco-schools.
 52 of these have green flags, 59 have silver awards and 66 have bronze awards.
 (Education Services).